-1) The premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located.
+- 1) The premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located. - 2) The self-contained units are provided to the communal landings, stairs.

-- 2) The self-contained units are provided to the communal landings, stairs. - All installed equipment is checked and tested on a monthly basis by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.
-The emergency lighting was subject to an in-house test on 25.05.25.
+3) All installed equipment is checked and tested on a monthly basis by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.
+The emergency lighting test record is displayed in each block.